Decoding international PEO

 Introducing Global Employment Outsourcing

-To distinguish between international PEO and a global employer of record service, we’ve coined the term “Global Employment Outsourcing,” or GEO.
+To distinguish between international PEO and a global employer of record service, we’ve coined the term “GEO".
 This means our service does not require clients to establish an entity in the countries they are looking for employment support.

 GEO shares many properties with PEOs, such as removing the administrative HR and payroll burdens for our clients, but one key difference is that GEO allows our clients to compliantly employ and pay employees and contractors without the need for establishing a legal entity.